Reviews You Can Rely On

 SPECIFICATIONS

-Bladder Capacity Options (liters) 3L
+Bladder Capacity Options (Liters) 3 L

-Weight of Bladder & Tube (oz) 12 oz (3L, includes sleeve)
+Measured Weight of Bladder & Tube (Size Tested) 12.00 oz (3 L, includes sleeve)

-Dishwasher Friendly?
-Yes
+Dishwasher Friendly Yes

-Plastic Taste Yes
+Notable Plastic Taste Yes

 Bite Valve High-flow Blaster valve

-While we like the insulative properties, it's not always required.
-In that case, the more affordable and lightweight MSR DromLite is another great option.
-Also, the quick-connect at the bottom requires some maintenance and lubrication; otherwise, it gets gummed up and becomes unusable over time and frequent use.
-In our tests, the tube end of the bladder popped off several times when trying to remove the bladder from the sleeve, resulting in a little spilled water.
-However, this only happened when we pulled the bladder out of the sleeve and never on its own inside a pack.
-Minor gripes aside, this hydration bladder offers the best insulative properties of any options we tested thus far, and we recommend it if you live in a super cold climate or like to keep your water cold in the heat.
+While we appreciate the insulating properties of the Hydrapak HydraSleeve, they are not always required.
+For warmer conditions, the more affordable and lightweight MSR DromLite is another great option.
+Additionally, the quick-connect at the bottom requires regular maintenance and lubrication; otherwise, it becomes gummed up and unusable over time, particularly with frequent use.
+One tester also commented, “In our tests, the tube end of the bladder popped off several times when I was trying to remove the bladder from the sleeve, resulting in a little spilled water.”
+However, we only saw this happen on occasions when we were pulling the bladder out of the sleeve.
+It never occurred spontaneously within a pack while in use.
+Minor gripes aside, this hydration bladder offers the best insulating properties of any option we tested thus far, making it an easy recommendation if you live in a super cold climate or prefer to keep your water cold in the heat.

 Read more: HydraPak HydraSleeve review